-A lower target for poor bridge condition is positive, while having higher percentages of bridges in good condition is also positive.
-MnDOT has tried in recent years to increase the quality and standards of inspection efforts, resulting in more accurate assessments of condition.
+Lower targets for poor bridge condition is positive, while having higher percentages of bridges in good condition is also positive.
+MnDOT has made an effort in recent years to increase the quality and standards of inspection efforts, resulting in more accurate assessments of condition.
 Having accurate data allows transportation partners and MnDOT to better plan for improvements, maintenance and operations for bridges throughout the state.
 In 2021, 6.3% of NHS bridges were in poor condition, while 30.4% of NHS bridges were in good condition.